bugsbugsbux/notes-on-nix/notes-on-nix.md

    `postBuild`.
 See:
    <https://nixos.org/manual/nixpkgs/stable/#build-phase>
 5. **checkPhase**: Shall check the build result **if `doCheck=true;`**;
-   never runs when cross-compiling.
+   never runs when cross-compiling (which is building on one architecture for another).
 Inject code before or after this phase by passing it as `preCheck` or `postCheck`.
 Dependencies for this phase are passed as `checkInputs` and `nativeCheckInputs`.
 See:
    <https://nixos.org/manual/nixpkgs/stable/#ssec-check-phase>
 6. **installPhase**: Shall create `out` in the nix-store and put the build output there.
 The default implementation creates a folder `out`